-\$suprtool >whoami >!whoami >:whoami >:whoami {these 3 commands are identical}
+\$suprtool &gt;whoami &gt;!whoami &gt;:whoami {these 3 commands are identical}

 >set {does Suprtool's Set command}

 >!set {does Linux/Unix's Set command}

 The shell commands are executed by a child copy of your shell, child shells cannot change environment variables in the parent's environment.
 To change the value of an environment variable, you must first exit Suprtool.